fishermanswharff/token-auth-scopes/README.md

 * [JWT](https://github.com/progrium/ruby-jwt)

 ### Steps to add admins with a dashboard
+Goal is to have token authentication with different roles: admins can do some things that users cannot.

 1. Add to user model:

 `enum role: [:admin, :employee]`

-1. Create nested routes:
+2. Create nested routes:

 `namespace :admin do`

 `  resources :dashboards`

 `end`

-1. Generate migration
+3. Generate migration

 ` rails g migration CreateDashboard`